jlwalkerlg/blog/content/posts/software-development/topics-and-subscriptions-vs-queues.md

 ---
-title: "Topics and Subscriptions vs Queues"
+title: Topics and Subscriptions vs Queues
-date: "2021-10-06T13:52:00Z"
+date: 2021-10-06T13:52:00Z
 categories:
 - Software Development
 tags:
 - event-driven-architecture
 - software-architecture
 - messaging
 - microservices
 ---

 Each queue sends each message it contains to a single consumer.
 So, if you have multiple consumers interested in the same message, only one of them will receive it (unless you have some manual dispatching mechanism in place).